 - dramatic expansion of research capacity in dementia and by building the future research workforce ($46 million).

 $50 million is allocated to target, co-ordinate and translate the national research effort to ensure existing and new research translates into better care for dementia patients.
-A new NHMRC National Institute for Dementia Research will be established to prioritise and boost dementia research in Australia and provide the focus to rapidly translate evidence into policy and practice.
-The Institute will ensure integration with international research and draw on the expertise of researchers, consumers, health professionals, industry and policy makers to improve dementia prevention, treatment and care outcomes.
+The NHMRC National Institute for Dementia Research is prioritising and boosting dementia research in Australia and providing the focus to rapidly translate evidence into policy and practice.
+The Institute is ensuring integration with international research and draw on the expertise of researchers, consumers, health professionals, industry and policy makers to improve dementia prevention, treatment and care outcomes.